KruthikRavikanti/WeatherBot/README.md

 ### Configure the schedule

-In the `Daily Weather` workflow:

-- The `Schedule Trigger` node is set to run once a day at 8:00 AM.
+In the Daily Weather workflow, the Cron node is set to run once a day at 8:00 AM.
 Adjust the hour/minute if needed.
-- Turn the workflow to Active so the schedule actually fires.
+Turn the workflow to Active so the schedule actually fires.

 ### Test the subscription flow